hyphacoop/organizing/2020-02-12-standup-meeting.md

 ## Goal-setting discussion
 - Infra
     - Feedback
-        - O1 how bizdev going to support
+        - How will bizdev support?
-        - work with bizdev on one pager
+        - Work with bizdev on one pager
     - Discussion about sequencing, are these only Q1?
 Q2?
         - What about other WGs?
 Seems like some Q1-Q2, some Q1-Q3
-- finance
+- Finance
     - Feedback
         - some of the Q3 can be Q2
 - Governance Goals: